-- General, Special Revenue, Debt Service and Capital Projects Funds. - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is inconclusive due to an inconsistent trend over the past three years.
+- General, Special Revenue, Debt Service and Capital Projects Funds. - Increasing results may indicate liquidity problems, deficit spending or both. - The rating is favorable due to a decrease in liabilities over the past two years.
 Changes in liabilities have a direct effect on the indicator.
-In 2016 the indicator decreased due to decreases in wages and benefits payable.
-In 2017 the indicator increased due to increases in vouchers and contracts payable.
-In 2018 the indicator decreased due to decreases in vouchers and contracts payable.
-The fluctuation in vouchers and contracts payable is a direct result of construction projects in the City's capital project funds.
+Liability fluctuations are primarily due to changes in vouchers and contracts payable as a result of construction projects in the City's capital project funds.